WWE Championship: 2005–2014

-After John Cena won the WWE Championship in April 2005, he introduced his own custom belt, the "Spinner Belt", which had a gold and diamond bling-bling style reflecting his hip hop character at the time.
+After winning the WWE Championship in April 2005, John Cena introduced his own custom belt, the "Spinner Belt", which had a gold and diamond bling-bling style reflecting his hip hop character at the time.
 Although originally a custom belt for Cena, it became the WWE Championship's primary design from April 12, 2005, until February 18, 2013.
 The scratch WWE logo, placed between an eagle on top and the word "Champ" and a name plate below, could be spun like spinner wheels or a turntable in keeping with the hip-hop theme.
 The WWE logo was encrusted with diamonds while other parts of the championship were emblazoned with various other jewels.
 The inner side plates read "WWE Champion", though before 2008, one side plate indicated the brand the title was designated to.
 The spinning function was phased out in later years and the logo set in a fixed place, most notably during The Miz's first reign (2010–2011) when the logo was turned upside down to look like an "M".

-Randy Orton with the "Big Logo" (2013–2014) version of the WWE Championship; Orton is a ten-time WWE Champion, holding the second-most reigns with the title.
+10-time champion Randy Orton with the "Big Logo" (2013–2014) version of the WWE Championship; He holds the second-most reigns with the title.

 On the February 18, 2013, episode of Raw, The Rock unveiled a new WWE Championship belt, often dubbed the "Big Logo Belt".
 The new title was partially designed by Orange County Choppers of American Chopper fame, as well as well-known belt maker Dave Millican.
 The championship included a large cut-out of the scratch WWE logo (encrusted with diamonds) inside a large irregular heptagonal plate, with the border of the plate featuring diamonds and other gems.
 The backing behind the logo was the black leather strap itself with a nugget texture.
 The word "Champion" appeared in a large gold banner underneath the logo.
 Gold divider bars separated the center plate from its two large side plates.
 The side plates featured a removable center section that could be customized with the champion's logo in lieu of a nameplate; the default side plates consisted of a red globe with the WWE logo on the globe underneath a crown.
 After Randy Orton unified the WWE Championship and World Heavyweight Championship, with the latter being retired, the "Big Logo Belt" was used in tandem with the "Big Gold Belt" to represent the renamed WWE World Heavyweight Championship.

-2014–present
+2014–2023

-Seth Rollins with the "Network Logo" belt (2014–2023); he was the first person to cash in the Money in the Bank Contract at WrestleMania, resulting in his first WWE Championship victory.
+Two-time champion Seth Rollins with the "Network Logo" belt (2014–2023); he was the first person to cash in the Money in the Bank Contract at WrestleMania, resulting in his first WWE Championship victory.